jimhoranjr/Debug-and-Document-VB/README.md

 # Debug-and-Document-VB
+As my Macros grew in size and quantity I wanted to be able to have some tools to help debug and document them.
 This will eventually hold several Excel addins I wrote to help Document and Debug VB scripts.
 I have left all these spreadsheets as regular macro enabled spreadsheets.
 You can convert them to the addin format by saving them as an Excel Addin ie. *.xlam.